hoanganhduc/hoanganhduc.github.io/_posts/2024-11-03-some-useful-scripts.md

 # Remove all workflow runs in a GitHub repository

 * See [this page](https://stackoverflow.com/questions/57927115/delete-a-workflow-from-github-actions) for more details.
+This script requires [GitHub CLI](https://cli.github.com/).
-* Download {% include files.html name="github/gh-remove-workflow-run.sh" text="gh-remove-workflow-run.sh" %}.
+* Download {% include files.html name="github/gh-remove-workflow-run.bat" text="gh-remove-workflow-run.bat" %} (for Windows) or {% include files.html name="github/gh-remove-workflow-run.sh" text="gh-remove-workflow-run.sh" %} (for Linux).